 How to decorate:

 Décor tip: You could always decorate half of the can one way, and the rest with a different accessory.
-For example, try decorating the base of the can with pebbles or shells, and the top half with moss or twine.
-This will give you added texture and bonus points for creativity!

 No doubt some of you organised and de-cluttered over lockdown, but there are some items that we just cannot bear to part with.
 We’ll show you how to transform your sentimental doll into something functional with a new look to exhibit the beauty of the memories.
 After all, it’s not considered clutter if it brings you joy.